-Whereas hybrid polymers in microelectronic applications are used as redistribution layer, passivation material or packaging material, the high dielectric strength and the high thermal stability (compared to other insulating polymers) make them also attractive for applications in power electronics.
+Whereas hybrid polymers in microelectronic applications are used as interlayer dielectric, passivation material or encapsulation material, the high dielectric strength and the high thermal stability (compared to other insulating polymers) make them also attractive for applications in power electronics.

 Since the material can be cured at moderate temperatures, it is also well suited for temperature-sensitive substrates such as used in the field of printed electronics.
 The application as gate dielectric with printable organic semiconductor or inorganic semiconductor (such as IGZO) was demonstrated as well.